kajencik/3DMolecules/README.md

 # 3DMolecules

 ## Overview
 3DMolecules is a WPF (.NET 8) application that simulates and visualizes water molecules (H?O) moving and colliding inside a transparent cylindrical container.
-It uses HelixToolkit.Wpf for 3D rendering and follows **clean MVVM architecture** with proper separation of concerns.
+It uses HelixToolkit.Wpf for 3D rendering and follows clean MVVM architecture with proper separation of concerns.

+Now with fluid-like behavior: stable repulsion/cohesion/viscosity forces, world-space gravity, and a tiltable container that makes the liquid settle into a puddle and flow to the lower side when tilted.

 ![Screenshot](3Dmolecules.png)

 ## Key Features
 - ?
-Real-time 3D molecular motion with elastic collision physics
+Real-time 3D molecular motion with elastic collision physics and fluid-like interactions
 - ??
-Beautiful transparent cylinder with decorative elements
+Stable liquid forces (repulsion, cohesion, viscosity) + damping for smooth puddling
 - ??
-Interactive controls (Start / Pause / Reset / Molecule Count Slider)
+Gravity control (supports zero and reversed) with magnetic center on the slider
 - ??
+Tiltable container (X/Y tilt) with collisions computed in container-local space
+- ??
+Interactive controls (Start / Pause / Reset / Molecule Count Slider up to 480)
+- ???
+Runtime tuning panel for physics parameters (time step, gravity, stiffness, viscosity, etc.)
+- ??
 Live FPS counter and physics diagnostics
-- ??? **Clean MVVM architecture** with dependency injection
+- ???
+Clean MVVM architecture with dependency injection
-- ?? **Proper resource management** (IDisposable)
+- ??
+Proper resource management (IDisposable)
-- ?? **Fully tested** - 5 unit tests verify physics correctness
+- ??
+Fully tested - 5 unit tests verify physics correctness
-- ?? **Extensible** - Easy to swap physics engines or add features
+- ??
+Extensible - Easy to swap physics engines or add features

 ## Technology Stack
 - .NET 8 / C# 12